nonomal/Fail2Ban-Report/README.md

 # Fail2Ban-Report

 A simple and clean web-based reporting tool for Fail2Ban events.
-Turn your daily Fail2Ban logs into searchable and filterable JSON reports – right on your webspace.
+Web-based dashboard to turn your daily Fail2Ban logs into searchable and filterable JSON reports with optional IP blocklist management for UFW.

 ## 🛡️ This tool does not replace proper intrusion detection and access control.
 It is a visualization layer and should be deployed accordingly.